Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 1 oz peach nectar or juice

-Combine orange juice, cranberry juice, and peach juice over ice.
-Add grenadine.
-Top with orange slice.
+Combine over ice, add grenadine.
 Peach nectar is often in the Hispanic foods aisle if you can’t find peach juice.

 Medieval Fantasy Mystery Drinks